 Expanding Programs & Services

 In 1993, an outpatient services location opened off the main campus that today is called North Village.
 Laurel Hall Special Education School opened on the main campus in 1994.
 In 1997, Brook Lane Psychiatric Center changed its name to Brook Lane Health Services to encompass all of the various programs and services provided.
-In 1998, Stone Bridge, a transitional care home for adolescents opened.
 In 2008, a second Laurel Hall School opened in Frederick.
-In 2010, Brook Lane launched THRIVE, an Autism-friendly program for children and their families, at our North Village Outpatient location.
+In 2010, Brook Lane launched THRIVE, an Autism-friendly program that provides children with special needs psychiatric care, as well as physical, occupational and speech therapy servicess, at our North Village Outpatient location.
 Also in 2010, Brook Lane began offering an annual calendar of continuing education seminars to help area mental health professionals meet their licensure requirements.

-In 2011, a partial hospitalization program for adults opened on the main campus and a child and adolescent partial hospitalization program opened in Frederick.
+In 2011, a partial hospitalization program for adults opened on the main campus.
 Brook Lane’s Outpatient office in Frederick settled into a permanent home in 2012.
-A second THRIVE location opened in Frederick in 2017 and in 2018 InSTEP, Brook Lane’s integrated substance use treatment program, began at the North Village location.
+In 2018 InSTEP, Brook Lane’s integrated substance use treatment program, began at the North Village location.
+In the summer of 2022, Brook Lane added Transcranial Magnetic Stimulation (TMS) to our lineup of programs and services.

 Brook Lane Today

-Over the past 70 years, several wings were added to the hospital and many additions and changes have been made to the various programs and services we provide for our community.
-Today, Brook Lane has more than 550 employees in four locations.
-The main campus in Hagerstown is home to a 57-bed hospital, one of only two private mental health inpatient facilities in the state of Maryland.
-We provide a partial hospitalization, or day treatment program, for both adults and children on the main campus and a child & adolescent program in Frederick.
-Stone Bridge Home on the main campus provides treatment for adolescents in need of a safe and stable place to stay.
+Over the past 70+ years, several wings were added to the hospital and many additions and changes have been made to the various programs and services we provide for our community.
+Today, Brook Lane has more than 500 employees in four locations.
+The main campus in Hagerstown is home to a 58-bed hospital, the second largest freestanding psychiatric hospital in Maryland.
+We provide a partial hospitalization, or day treatment program, for both adults and children on the main campus.
 Laurel Hall special education school has two locations: one on the main campus and one in Frederick.
-We have two outpatient locations, North Village in Hagerstown and Buckeystown Pike in Frederick.
-Both locations have licensed clinical staff who offer therapy for all ages, as well as the THRIVE program.
-Our InSTEP program provides level 1 outpatient treatment and level 2.1 intensive outpatient treatment options for substance use at North Village.
+We have three outpatient locations: North Village in Hagerstown, Mack Avenue in Frederick and South Cumberland Marketplace in Cumberland.
+All locations have licensed clinical staff who offer therapy for all ages.
+Our THRIVE program for children is located in our North Village Outpatient Offices.
+The InSTEP program provides outpatient and intensive outpatient treatment options for individuals with substance use treatment needs at North Village.

-The School Based Mental Health program embeds Brook Lane therapists in most of the Washington and Frederick County Schools, ready to provide needed therapy on site.
-Brook Lane also continues to be the leading provider of mental and behavioral health continuing education seminars and free community programs in this region.
+The School Based Mental Health program embeds Brook Lane therapists in all of the middle and high schools in Washington County, ready to provide needed therapy on site.
+Brook Lane also continues to be the leading provider of mental and behavioral health continuing education seminars and free community programs in the region.